CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/C/INF.8 Domestic work place.md

 ### 2 4 Unsecured file and disk transport

-If documents, data carriers or files are transported between the institution and the home office, there is a risk that this data and information will be lost or stolen, read or manipulated by unauthorized third parties.
+When documents, media or files are transported between the institution and the home office, there is a risk that this data and information will be lost or stolen, read or manipulated by unauthorized third parties.
 File and disk transport can be insufficiently secured in several ways:

 * If unique items are transported (missing backup), goals and tasks can not be achieved as planned after loss.
 * If unencrypted data carriers fall into the wrong hands, this can lead to serious confidentiality losses.
 * If insufficient access protection is available on the way, files or data carriers can be copied or manipulated unnoticed.
 ### 2 5 Unsuitable disposal of data media and documents

-If employees at the domestic workplace are not able to dispose of data media and documents appropriately, there is a risk that they will be thrown into the household waste.
+If employees at the domestic workplace are not able to dispose of data media and documents properly, there is a risk that they will be thrown into the household waste.
 However, attackers can gain valuable information that can be misused specifically for blackmail or industrial espionage.
 The consequences range from the loss of know-how to the threat to the existence of the institution, for example, if important orders fail to materialize or partnerships fail.

 ### 2 6 Manipulation or destruction of IT, accessories, information and software at the home office